 I am an established author.
 My first book ‘Across a Crowded Room: how to find and keep the love of your life’ (Hodder Headline) was followed by ‘Dancing with the Mask: learning to love and be loved’ (find out more here).

 I’m regularly interviewed by the media.
-More recently, I have been interviewed by BBC Radio’s ‘Woman’s Hour’, ‘The Daily Mail’ and ‘The Daily Telegraph’, ‘The Observer’ and others on the subject of crossroads for older people – whether caused by imminent retirement or divorce after a long marriage.
+More recently, I have been interviewed by BBC Radio 4’s ‘Woman’s Hour’, ‘late night with Graham Torrington’, ‘The Daily Mail’, ‘The Daily Telegraph’, ‘The Observer’ and others on the subject of crossroads for older people – whether caused by imminent retirement or divorce after a long marriage.
 I’ve also hosted my own internet radio show.